TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-2-Customization/Index.rst

 Before you start this stage, please have the following things ready:

-* Have a working local development environment
+* A working local development environment based on DDEV
-* Have a Git repository for your project
+* A Git repository for your project
-* Have new TYPO3 project installed using Composer
+* A new TYPO3 project
+    * Installed using Composer
-* The TYPO3 project is configured and up and running
+    * Configured and up and running in your local development environment
+    * Versioned using Git
-* Bootstrap Package extension is installed in the TYPO3 project
+    * With the Bootstrap Package extension installed

 .. _s2-goals